TritonDataCenter/rfd/rfd/0026/README.md

 docker volume create --name wp-uploads --opt network=mynetwork
 ```

+Shared volumes only support being attached to fabric networks.

 ###### Driver

 The Triton shared volume driver is named `tritonnfs`.
 It is the default driver